SquareBracketAssociates/Booklet-BuildingMemoryGameWithBloc/Chapters/BuildingUI.md

 ```

 We would like to have a rounded rectangle so we use the `roundedRectangle:radii:` factory message.
-However, this time, instead of just directly drawing a rounded rectangle we will fill the whole card as we did on the first step with `background paint` and then simply `clip` everything by rounded a rectangle:
+However, this time, instead of just directly drawing a rounded rectangle we will fill the whole card as we did on the first step with `background paint` and then simply `clip` everything by rounding a rectangle:

 ```
 MgdRawCardElement >> drawOnSpartaCanvas: aCanvas